JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/color_filter.md

 $ python2 ./color_filter.py color_filter_conf.yml
 ```

+### Demonstrative Video

+{% include youtubePlayer.html id=page.youtubeId1 %}

+*This solution is an illustration for the ROSNode Templates*

 ## Theory
 This exercise is focused on implementing color filter and tracking a color coded object of choice.